 If you choose not to pay contributions, then:

-- your primary contributions will not be deducted from your wages if you work for an employer
+your contributions won’t be deducted from your wages if you work for an employer

-- you do not have to pay class 2 contributions when you do not work
+you don’t have to pay Class 2 contributions when you don’t work

-We strongly advise that before choosing not to pay contributions, you fully understand how your right to claim benefits may be affected.
+If you choose not to pay contributions, you must fully understand how your right to claim benefits may be affected.

 Changes in circumstances